 About the Archives and Library

-Here you can find details of this historic collection nestled in the Somerset countryside yet easily accessible from Bath, Bristol, Cardiff and Exeter.
+Here you can find details of this historic collection nestled in the Somerset countryside yet easily accessible from Bath, Bristol, Cardiff, Exeter and London.

 Downside Abbey Library holdings number some 500,000 volumes of which 10% are considered rare (pre-1801).

 The Monastic Archive is the central repository of the English Benedictine Congregation.
-Here you can find the house archives of our abbey here at Downside as well as the papers of Lamspringe Abbey and papers relating to Ampleforth, Belmont and Douai.
-We have the papers of many Downside monks including those of Cardinal Gasquet, Bishop Polding, Allanson, Dom Bede Camm and Bishop Ullathorne.
+Here you can find the house archives of our abbey here at Downside as well as the papers of Lamspringe Abbey and papers relating to Ampleforth, Belmont, and Douai.
+We have the papers of many Downside monks including those of Cardinal Gasquet, Bishop Polding and Dom Bede Camm.
 Other collections also include the archives of the English Benedictine nuns of Brussels.
 Additionally, we have a large collection of papers relating to the English Martyrs.